 Jessica Scout Malone (she/her) is a dramaturg at Company One and a Boston-based fight choreographer.
 Whether working with playwrights, actors, or creative teams, her focus is always on building confidence and fostering joy.
 Her work can be seen with companies like Anthem Theatre, Boston Playwrights' Theatre, Brown/Trinity Rep, Sparkhaven Theatre, and New Repertory Theatre.
 She is a member of the Society of American Fight Directors (SAFD) and currently training with Intimacy Directors and Coordinators (IDC).
 Jess holds a BFA in Theatre Arts from Boston University. jessicascoutmalone.com.

-Mads Massey (they/them) is proud to be the newly appointed Production Manager for Company One Theatre.
-They recently relocated from Cleveland to Boston to work for C1.
+Mads Massey (they/them) is proud to serve as the Production Manager for Company One Theatre.
+They relocated from Cleveland to Boston to work for C1 in early 2019.
 Mads is a graduate of Kent State University where they studied Theatre Management and Business Management.
 They have worked on the production management teams at Williamstown Theatre Festival, STAGES St. Louis, and Moonbox Productions.
 Mads is also a StageSource member and collaborator in the Gender Explosion initiative.
 To learn how to support the gender fluid community visit www.stagesource.org/page/GenderExplosion

 James Ricardo Milord is a professional actor and teaching artist from Boston, Ma.
 He currently sits on the advisory board for Company One and also works for Stage One.
 He was last seen in Pipeline at Central Square Theatre.
 Most recent credits include A Christmas Carol (Underground Railway) The Handmaid’s Tale (Boston Lyric Opera), The Agitators and Cyrano (Gloucester Stage).
 Other credits include Anna Christie and Barbecue (Lyric Stage), Akeelah and the Bee (Wheelock Family Theatre), Clybourne Park (Longwood Players Club), The Good Negro, Splendor, The Brothers Size Trilogy, Clockwork Orange (Company One), & Macbeth (Shakespeare Now) to name a few.
 Film credits include Honest Thief (Solution Entertainment Group), Proud Mary (Screen Gems), The Brotherhood (Showtime), a handful of indies and industrial commercials.
 He is the proud recipient of the David Wheeler Award for Best Emerging Talent.
 Mr. Milord continues to pursue his dreams professionally and encourages all to do the same.